-Economists also refer to "the North South divide" to emphasize that countries in the northern hemisphere are generally richer than those in the southern hemisphere - namely Africa and Latin America.
+Economists also refer to "the North South divide" to emphasize that countries in the northern hemisphere are generally richer than those in the southern hemisphere namely Africa and Latin America.

 People in the rich world have mixed attitudes towards giving aid to Third World countries.
 Some take the view that charity begins at home.
 It is true that there are many people in need in Britain.
-However, the people who are making the most generousdonations to domestic charities are often the ones who are supporting emergency appeals for the victims of conflicts and disasters overseas.
-Church-based campaigns such as "Christian Aid" and secular ones such as "Children in Need" direct themselves to both national and international causes.
+However, the people who are making the most generous donations to domestic charities often the ones who supporting are are emergency appeals for the victims of conflicts and disasters overseas.
+Church-based campaigns such "Christian Aid" and secular ones such as "Children in direct themselves to both national international causes.